dustinpfister/blog_posts/_posts/js-array-copy.md

 ### 1.2 - Just create a new array and add the elements from the source array

 Just get it done any way possible and move on right?
 Sure thing with that said one way to go about copying an array is to just create a new array, and just loop over the contents of the source array and add each of the source array elements into the new array.
 One way of doing it would be to start off by just create a new array with the Array constructor, or the array literal bracket syntax.
-Then loop over the source array, and set each index in the new array to the corresponding index value in the source array that is to be copied.
+Then loop over the source array, such as with a while loop, or the [array for each method](/2019/02/16/js-javascript-foreach/), and set each index in the new array to the corresponding index value in the source array that is to be copied.

 ```js
 var a = [1, 2, 3, 4],